 - This is the look of the completed homey placemats and coasters holder, with roof awning cover and buttons.

 Hold your placemats by clipping them on the clipboard and hand the coasters on the buttons.

 Remark: Seam allowance 3/8″ not included.

-Note: This holder is only good for placemats that has shortest edges that is not larger 16″.
+This holder is only good for placemats that have the shortest edges that are less than 16″.